-Prerequisites ensure a solid base for graduate study.
 The student's transcript is evaluated for prerequisite or equivalent courses at other institutions.
-If these have not been met, the student may meet these prerequisites by taking the appropriate course at the undergraduate or graduate level either at Edgewood or elsewhere and receive a grade of "B" or better, or by passing a proficiency examination administered by the department.
+If these have not been met, the student may demonstrate proficiency:

+a. by completing the appropriate course at the undergraduate level either at Edgewood College or elsewhere with a grade of "B" or better